New Horizon Ranch

 Supervised Lesson Horse Lease Option: To qualify for a lease option students must be taking a minimum of one lesson a week, they will get to use that horse for their lessons, and get first pick of that horse for shows.
 Students must be capable of catching, grooming and tacking up safely on their own.
 This is a great option for intermediate riders to have the chance to work on and practice what they have learned in their lessons (flat only no jumping allowed).

-Fall/ Winter Riding Lesson Registration Form
+2025 Fall Riding Lesson Registration Form *Coming soon*

 (More Info on lesson registration form to sign up)